minerva-jupiter/cli-videoeditor/README.md

 This mode is `ffmpeg -f concat` command.
 This will make list.txt file.
 And execute `ffmoeg -f concat -i list.txt <output file name>`.

+# Dev memo
+I decide to use clap-ts/Clap, but wait...